 What to do if you find a tick on yourself

-Summer is officially here.
+Warmer weather is here.
 That means more time outside at parks, hiking trails and participating in other outdoor activities.
 Unfortunately, this could also mean ticks, and with them, Lyme disease.

 Lyme disease is spread through the bite of infected ticks, according to the CDC.
 The CDC says the deer tick spreads the disease in the northeastern, mid-Atlantic and north-central United States.